 - Mix olive oil, vinegar, garlic, basil, oregano, ground mustard, salt, and pepper for dressing in a jar with a lid.
 Seal the jar, and shake until well combined.
 Dotdash Meredith Food Studios Dotdash Meredith Food Studios

 - Pour dressing over the pasta salad; toss until well coated.
 Serve immediately, or cover and chill in the refrigerator for up to 8 hours before serving.
-DOTDASH MEREDITH FOOD STUDIOS
+DOTDASH MEREDITH FOOD STUDIOSÂ

 Notes

-10. Chickpea Salad
+Chickpea Salad

-11. Taco Salad (with Leftover Taco Meat)
+Taco Salad (using Leftover Taco Meat)

 Easy Chicken Taquitos